 Preparing for interviews at FAANG companies can be intimidating.
-Research has shown that getting an offer at a FAANG company is harder than getting into prestigious institutions such as Stanford or Harvard.
-Netflix, in particular, is known for having extremely rigorous interviews that go through many, different stages before giving an offer.
+Research has shown that getting an offer at a FAANG company is harder than getting into Stanford or Harvard.
+Netflix, in particular, is known for having extremely rigorous interviews.
+You would have to crack many different interview rounds before landing that offer.

-At Interview Kickstart, we have helped more than 3,500 engineers prepare for interviews at FAANG companies and have learned very valuable information from their successes.
-Many of our technical and behavioral staff work at these FAANG companies and know what it takes to prepare for interviews at those companies.
+At Interview Kickstart, we have helped more than 6,200 engineers prepare for interviews at FAANG companies and have learned valuable lessons from their successes.
+Our instructors are hiring managers and tech leads from FAANG companies, and they know exactly what it takes to nail the most challenging tech interviews.

 - Netflix Interview Process

 - Netflix Candidates’ Interview Experience

 - What Qualities Netflix Looks for in Candidates